 These core values are the IGDA’s essential and enduring tenets.
 They are timeless guiding principles that require no external justification; they have intrinsic value and importance to the IGDA and its members.

-We cultivate opportunities for our members and advance the profession when we communicate with our peers.
-We value inclusion and diversity as it makes us stronger, wiser and more relevant.
+We cultivate opportunities for our members to connect with their peers to share knowledge and support.
 We empower ourselves when we share information and opinions, collectivize resources, and advocate on issues that concern us.
-We value the traditions and history of this community.
+We value the traditions and history of this community and every individual within it.

 Code of Ethics